 Perceived Issues Discussion Burchills' Feedback Determining hazard needs to include other factors in addition to just depth and velocity.
-For any development application that has a proposed footprint within a 'high hazard' zone, whether the flow is being transferred over the design surface or underneath a platform, a proper risk assessment needs to be undertaken in conjunction with a Multi Criteria Analysis and Cost Benefit Assessment to ensure that a rigorous decision is made based on a range of factors and not just independent velocity and depth variables. • Flood mitigation measures (structural and non-structural) once assessed needs to be viewed in line with "what is the residual risk?" question and can the residual risk be adequately managed.
+For any development application that has a proposed footprint within a 'high hazard' zone, whether the flow is being transferred over the design surface or underneath a platform, a proper risk assessment needs to be undertaken in conjunction with a Multi Criteria Analysis and Cost Benefit Assessment to ensure that a rigorous decision is made based on a range of factors and not just independent velocity and depth variables.
+Flood mitigation measures (structural and non-structural) once assessed needs to be viewed in line with "what is the residual risk?" question and can the residual risk be adequately managed.
 A Flood Emergency Management Plan (FEMP) can greatly assist in reducing the risk such that the high hazard can be managed, as well as having a 'state of the art' flood warning and forecasting system in place.
 Developers that are seeking a development proposal within high flood hazard zones should commit to undertaking water level flood gauging at the sites upstream and downstream extents to confirm the actual flood mechanics that forms part of the hazard categorisation.
-Summarising Comments Burchills submits that the introduction of a TLPI in this circumstance is not warranted.
+Burchills submits that the introduction of a TLPI in this circumstance is not warranted.
 Any planning instrument should be informed and considered for implementation on after Council has developed a detailed hydraulic and land use master plan for the City's floodplains.
 The hydraulic and land use master plan can then be used to guide what is and is not possible on a particular site, subject to a site-specific hydraulic assessment being prepared to support a development proposal.
-Furthermore, our view is that based on the above feedback, a potential alternative policy approach would be to protect major flow paths and to allow controlled podium development in backwater/storage areas. (b) Asset renewal Similar to othe assets, platforms tiave a design life and will need to be renewed over a 50 o other type of built form, therefore this perceived lifecycle issue does not appear to relevant.
-Podiums and platform structures are designed by experienced and qualified engineers certified by the State Government under the Board of Professional Engineers. ) 70 year cycle resulting in The costs associated with maintenance and replacement obligations are borne by the property owner/s and are not borne by the community.
+Furthermore, our view is that based on the above feedback, a potential alternative policy approach would be to protect major flow paths and to allow controlled podium development in backwater/storage areas. (b) Asset renewal Similar to other assets, platforms Podiums and platforms are designed and constructed to have an equivalent design life as any other type of built form, therefore this perceived lifecycle issue does not appear to relevant. have a design life and will need to be Podiums and platform structures are designed by experienced and qualified engineers certified by the State Government under the Board of Professional Engineers. $\left[\right]$ renewed over a 50 or 70 year cycle The costs associated with maintenance and replacement obligations are borne by the property owner/s and are not borne by the community.